 The contracts CRA enters into and operates under specify whether the projects are billed on a time-and-materials or a fixed-price basis.
 Time-andmaterials contracts are typically used for litigation, regulatory, and financial consulting projects while fixed-price contracts are principally used for management consulting projects.
-In general, project costs are classified in costs of services and are based on the direct salary of CRA's employee consultants on the engagement, plus all direct expenses incurred to complete the project, including any amounts billed to CRA by its non-employee experts.
+In general, project costs are classified in costs of services, exclusive of depreciation and amortization, and are based on the direct salary of CRA's employee consultants on the engagement, plus all direct expenses incurred to complete the project, including any amounts billed to CRA by its non-employee experts.